 With horses ranging from young, inexperienced 5 year olds to Grand Prix Show Jumpers filling Haygain Ambassador Paul Gaff’s Buckinghamshire yard, it isn’t surprising that his focus is on the health and performance of his string.

-I’m very lucky that every one of my horses excites me but our resident Stallion, Jonagold is quite simply the best horse I have ever sat on.
-He is by Cidane and out of a Burggraaf mare and with his phenomenal talent and very trainable brain, I think he is going to be hard to beat this year.”
+I’m very lucky that every one of my horses excites me.
+But our resident Stallion, Jonagold is quite simply the best horse I have ever sat on.
+He is by Cidane and out of a Burggraaf mare.
+He has phenomenal talent and very trainable brain.
+So I think he is going to be hard to beat this year.”

-One thing that Paul insists on for all of his horses is that they have regular short breaks – one week a month for each horse is spent out in the field.
-Throughout the Winter the main focus is on cementing the basics ready for them to come out and perform their best at the start of the outdoor season.
+One thing that Paul insists on for all of his horses is that they have regular short breaks.
+So one week every month is spent out in the field.
+Throughout the Winter the main focus is on cementing the basics.
+Ready for them to come out and perform their best at the start of the outdoor season.

-“I use pole exercises to work on the general education, suppleness and rideability of the horses and it’s paid off this year as they’ve come out jumping really well.
+“I use pole exercises to work on the general education, suppleness and rideability of the horses.
+And it’s paid off this year as they’ve come out jumping really well.
 Sometimes it’s easy to lose sight of the importance of developing and cementing the basics at home.
-Raised trot poles and canter poles are invaluable and the horses will get worked over them every day in their schooling sessions, it helps them to think about the placement of their feet and at the same time about where they’re going.
-Using the poles means I can work on the traditional scales of training while still keeping it fresh and fun for the horses.
-Balance, rhythm and control are all promoted and the skills they require in the ring are honed without putting too much pressure on their joints or brains.”
+Raised trot poles and canter poles are invaluable.
+The horses will get worked over them every day.
+It helps them to think about the placement of their feet and at the same time about where they’re going.
+Using the poles means I can work on the traditional scales of training.
+While still keeping it fresh and fun for the horses.
+Balance, rhythm and control are all promoted.
+Plus the skills they require in the ring are honed.
+Without putting too much pressure on their joints or brains.”

 In relation to the nutritional needs of performance horses, it goes without saying that feeding clean forage gives them all an edge.

-“I’m quite old fashioned when it comes to the care and feeding regimes of the horses of the yard and one thing I am adamant about is that horses should be treated like horses – they need to go outside to switch off, stretch and graze.
+“I’m quite old fashioned when it comes to the care and feeding regimes of the horses of the yard.
+One thing I am adamant about is that horses should be treated like horses.
+They need to go outside to switch off, stretch and graze.

 All of mine are on ad-lib steamed hay – I haven’t fed any haylage at all since I started to use the Haygain steamer.
 Stamina as well as muscular and aerobic fitness are the most important elements to focus on when preparing horses for competition and the Haygain system allows me to do just that.
 Haygain steamed hay supports cleaner airways which helps with their breathing and in turn with their stamina, meaning that my horses all have the tools to do their jobs without the worry of them tiring or struggling during their work.

-I fully believe that there are too many preventable cases of horses with gastric ulcers because they haven’t been fed correctly.
-By providing unnatural methods of feeding and living, humans are very much contributing to the rising numbers of digestive issues that horses are facing.
+I fully believe that there are too many preventable cases of horses with gastric ulcers.
+Just because they haven’t been fed correctly.
+Furthermore, by providing unnatural methods of feeding and living, humans are very much contributing to the rising numbers of digestive issues that horses are facing.

 A constant supply of clean forage is much more palatable than dusty hay and it has proven very good for fussy eaters as my fussy ones gobble Haygain steamed hay straight down the minute we put it in their stables!
 A good, solid feeding regime gives you every advantage there is health-wise.”

-As for his own fitness and performance, Paul cycles regularly and makes sure, as well as his horses, he also has a solid nutritional regime.
-He is a strong advocate of meal prepping healthy, balanced, home-cooked meals high in protein and fibre, especially when he knows he is teaching and riding all day.
+As for his own fitness and performance, Paul cycles regularly.
+And makes sure, as well as his horses, he also has a solid nutritional regime.
+He is a strong advocate of meal prepping healthy, balanced, home-cooked meals.
+Especially when he knows he is out and about all day.